-WEATHER CONDITIONS
+10. WEATHER CONDITIONS

-If Hot Work is to take place on a vessel's upper or exposed deck, then the Hot Work Supervisor must assess the prevailing and predicted weather conditions and the Risk of Fire.
+If the Hot Work is to take place on a vessel's upper or exposed deck, then the Hot Work Supervisor shall assess the prevailing and predicted weather conditions and the risk of fire.
 Conditions such as high winds may require additional measures such as guards, shields and greater firefighting measures.
-All additional measures must be noted on the Hot Work Permit.
-The Hot Work Supervisor must ensure that adequate measures are present to prevent a fire.
-An assessment of the wharf and surrounding areas is to be made and appropriate precautions put in place.
+All additional measures must be noted on the HWP.
+The Hot Work Supervisor shall ensure that adequate measures are present to prevent a fire.
+An assessment of the Wharf and surrounding areas is to be made and appropriate precautions put in place.

-HOT WORK IN A CONFINED SPACE
+11. HOT WORK IN A CONFINED SPACE

-Where Hot Work is conducted in a Confined Space on a vessel it must be managed within the requirements of the vessel's Safety Management System for all vessels regulated under ISM Code.
+Where hot work is conducted in a confined space on a vessel it shall be managed within the requirements of the vessel's Safety Management System for all vessels regulated under ISM Code.

-Where the vessel is not covered under ISM Code, AS 2865 provides guidance on the conduct of Hot Work in a Confined Space.
+Where the vessel is not covered under ISM Code, AS 2865 provides guidance on the conduct of hot work in a confined space.

-JOB SAFETY ENVIRONMENTAL ANALYSIS (JSEA) OR EQUIVALENT RISK BASED ANALYSIS
+12. JOB SAFETY ENVIRONMENTAL ANALYSIS (JSEA)